Lighthouse (EP): Songs

 The opener and title track, "Lighthouse", is an acoustic guitar-led number where Hoshino recounts his early career as a musician in the Asagaya neighborhood of Suginami, Tokyo, where Wakabayashi was at the same time practicing his manzai act.
 In the final line, Hoshino accounts his perspective on the talk show as a place for him and Wakabayashi to discuss worries, but not solve them: "Lighthouse/Don't think about saving people/Just keep shining light".
 It is followed by the album-oriented rock and blue-eyed soul-reminiscent "Responder".

 "Outcast", which features a sound harsher than previous works in Hoshino's catalogue, is about shining light in areas never before visited.
 Wakabayashi, under the stage name MC.
 Waka, performs rap vocals on the fourth track, "Orange".
 Wakabayashi wrote the first verse after the recording of the talk show's first episode.
 He revealed this to Hoshino in the fourth episode, where Hoshino responds by offering to write a matching composition; it is used as the same episode's ending theme.
 Wakabayashi raps about his frustrations during his and Hoshino's time in Asagaya and Kōenji, and how these irritations still effect them in their present positions within the entertainment industry.

 The fifth and final ending theme, "Dancing Reluctantly", is about living reluctantly and how Hoshino and Wakabayashi will continue to worry even after the show's conclusion.
-The EP's closer and the talk show's opening theme, "Mad Hope", is a 35-second collaboration with American instrumentalists Louis Cole (drums), Sam Gendel (electric bass), and Sam Wilkes (alto saxophone), who Hoshino met during the 2023 Summer Sonic Festival.
+The EP's closer and the talk show's opening theme, "Mad Hope", is a 35-second collaboration with American instrumentalists Louis Cole (drums), Sam Gendel (electric bass), and Sam Wilkes (alto saxophone).
 A full-length version was recorded for Hoshino's sixth full-length album, Gen (2025).

 Release and reception

 The Lighthouse EP was announced on September 4, 2023, and was released for download and streaming four days later by Hoshino's label, Speedstar Records, and Netflix Music.
-Upon release, the EP received 5,474 paid downloads, which was the second-highest of that week behind only Layover, the debut album by BTS member V. Lighthouse debuted at number 6 on the Billboard Japan Hot Albums dated September 13, 2023, and at number 18 on the Oricon Combined Albums Chart dated September 18.
+Upon release, the EP received 5,474 paid downloads, which was the second-highest of that week behind only Layover, the debut EP by BTS member V. Lighthouse debuted at number 6 on the Billboard Japan Hot Albums dated September 13, 2023, and at number 18 on the Oricon Combined Albums Chart dated September 18.
 Music critics primarily covered Lighthouse on the subject of specific songs.
 Tomoyuki Mori for Real Sound reviewed "Orange", where he thought Wakabayashi's rhymes and rhythm displayed a respect for Japanese hip hop.
 Rockin'On Japans Amano praised the "somber, warm, and shining" sound of "Responder", and expressed excitement towards a full-length version of "Mad Hope", as was later released on the Gen album.

 Wakabayashi performed "Orange" during Audrey's radio festival at the Tokyo Dome on February 18, 2024, where Hoshino made a surprise guest appearance.
 Hoshino included "Outcast" on the setlist for his timeslot at the Rock in Japan Festival in August 2024, and named the 2025 headlining tour for the Gen album after "Mad Hope".